|

 154. defense

-the act of defending someone or something against attack or injury
+the act of guarding someone or something against attack

 The Prague Castle includes Gothic St Vitus Cathedral, Romanesque Basilica of St. George, a monastery and several palaces, gardens and defense towers.